New Student Orientation

 The website College Parent Central has a great series about taking on the role of coach for your student, as well as many other helpful articles related to parenting a college student.
 Many other suggestions are available in the recommended reading section of the parents website.

 Join fellow Colorado College students, parents, alumni, and friends as we gather to welcome the newest members of the CC community!
 Connect with members of the CC family as they share their adventures and advice.
 Details, registration links, and any additional locations will be added as they become available.
+Parties are typically held in the following cities:

 Los Angeles, CA